 update()method implements the code that enables or disables an action.

 actionPerformed()method implements the code that executes when an action is invoked by the user.

 At this stage,

 update() implicitly defaults always to enable this action.
 The implementation of

 actionPerformed() does nothing.
-These methods fully implemented in Developing the AnAction Methods below.
+These methods are fully implemented in Developing the AnAction Methods below.

 Before fleshing out those methods, to complete this minimal implementation,

 PopupDialogAction must be registered with the IntelliJ Platform.

 Registering a Custom Action